Academic Advising

 If you have an issue with registering for a different course, contact the department for assistance.

 Some courses that are full give you the option to add yourself to a waitlist.
-See the Waitlist Policy for more information.
+See the Waitlist Guide for more information.

 Please check Patriot Web to see if you have any holds that might prevent you from registering for classes.
 Contact the office that placed the hold to find out what you need to do in order to remove it.
 Make sure you take care of holds well in advance before your registration time begins or it will delay the process.